 Requires Excellent Credit: Bank of America Premium Rewards offers very generous terms, so it makes sense that you need top-tier credit to get it.
 But it does mean disappointment for most people.
 So it’s a good idea to check your latest credit score before you apply.
 You’ll likely need a score of at least 750 for good approval odds.

-- Very High Regular APR: On average, credit cards that require excellent credit for approval charge interest at a 14.19% annual rate.
+- Very High Regular APR: On average, credit cards that require excellent credit for approval charge interest at a 14.41% annual rate.
 Even a perfect credit score won’t get you a rate that low from the Premium Rewards card.
-Its APR ranges from 17.99% to 24.99% Variable.
-For additional context, the high end of that range is above the average among credit cards for fair credit (22.41%) and just below the store-card average (25.48%).
+For additional context, the card's highest APR is above the average among credit cards for fair credit (22.57%) and just below the store-card average (25.74%).

 Other Things to Consider